No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

    1. DApp → Server: Send authenticated request to `/session/confirm`, providing dApp data (dApp name, icon, etc.)
    2. Server: Verify authentication and validate dApp data
    3. Server → User: *(Through the UI)* Present dApp data and ask for approval of connection to dApp
-   4. User → Server: Approve the connection to the dApp (by entering wallet password) and send the approval
+   4. User → Server: *(Through the UI)* Approve the connection to the dApp (by entering wallet password) and send the approval
    5. Server: Generate session key pair (session ID & session secret key) and session data (date created, expiration, etc.)
    6. Server: Derive the "session shared secret key" using dApp ID and session key
    7. Server: Store session ID, shared key, session data (date created, expiration, etc.), dApp ID and dApp data into an encrypted file protected by the user's wallet password